For a list of other such plugins, see the Pipeline Steps Reference page.

-When running a job, Jenkins will use these credentials to check out the source code for builds.
-For Jenkins to do this, it needs credentials with access to the projects and repositories you want it to build from.
+When running a job, Jenkins requires credentials to authenticate with Bitbucket Server.
+For example, to checkout the source code for builds.
+To do this, it needs credentials with access to the projects and repositories you want it to build from.

 Choose the location that Jenkins should clone from when running this build.
 This can be the primary server or a mirror if one is available.
 To see available mirrors, first choose a Bitbucket Server project and repository.

 If specified, Jenkins will use these credentials to check out the source code for builds.
 If no SSH credentials are specified, Jenkins will use the basic credentials instead.